loren-michael/phase-2-react-project/README.md

 # Project Description

 I built this project to make it easier to find and organize recipes to assist with meal planning.
 By building my own database of recipes I have limited the database to only the recipes I like, and can customize the information that is provided.
-I am able to filter by meal type and also search for recipes by name.
+I am able to filter by meal type, search for recipes by name, and mark recipes I like as "favorite".

 # How To Run